hilverd/vagrant-ubuntu-oracle-xe/README.md

     ORA-00845: MEMORY_TARGET not supported on this system

 during the configuration stage.
-In the `Vagrantfile` 3084 MB is assigned.
-Lower values may also work, as long as (I believe) 2 GB is available for Oracle.
+In the `Vagrantfile` 512MB MB is assigned.
+Lower values may also work, as long as (I believe) 2 GB of virtual memory is available for Oracle, swap is included in this calculation.

 [Vagrant]: http://www.vagrantup.com/